RolandMarton/vue-monster-slayer/README.md

 ### Data & Event Bindings
 - Bind data via '{{}}' - interpolation or ':' - v-bind directive
-- Listenning for events via '@' - v-on
+- Listening for events via '@' - v-on

 ### Styling
 - Dynamic CSS class and inline style bindings
 - Multiple special syntaxes (object-based, array-based) for efficient bindings

-## Conditional Content
+### Conditional Content
-- v-if, v-else-if, v-else and v-show render certain condition
+- v-if, v-else-if, v-else, and v-show render the specific condition

-## Lists, v-for Variations, Keys
+### Lists, v-for Variations, Keys
 - v-for to render elements dynamically - arrays, objects, and ranges (numbers)
 - Can extract values, indexes, keys
-- Vue re-uses DOM elements to optimize performance, bind the key attribute to a unique value to help Vue identify elements
+- Vue re-uses DOM elements to optimize performance and binds the key attribute to a unique value to help Vue identify elements

 ## Challenges and Results
-- Used everything what I have learned before
+- Used everything that I have learned before
-- Working with different events and methods, computed properties and watchers
+- Working with different events and methods, computed properties, and watchers
 - Dynamic content and style attributes
-- Making different scenarios reality, using different abilities and make a working game
+- Making different scenarios a reality, using different abilities, and making a working game
-- Code is reusable, no code duplications and close to modification and open to extension
+- Code is reusable, has no code duplications and close to modification, and is open to extension